CephalofairGames/frosthaven-faq/index.md

 - [/r/Gloomhaven](https://www.reddit.com/r/Gloomhaven/) - The Gloomhaven Subreddit is for Gloomhaven, Frosthaven, and Jaws of the Lion.
 Spoilers are strictly moderated.
 There is a pinned "Small Questions" thread, or you can start your own for bigger questions.
 - [BoardGameGeek Frosthaven Forums](https://boardgamegeek.com/boardgame/295770/frosthaven/forums/0) - Another active forum, and the previous home of this FAQ.
 Spoiler tags are appreciated, but are completely unmoderated.
-- [Frosthaven Outpost Discord Server](http://discord.gg/hPrwrm2) - The Frosthaven Outpost is very active, and a great place to get quick responses to questions.
+- [Frosthaven Outpost-Gloomhaven Town Discord Server](http://discord.gg/hPrwrm2) - The Frosthaven Outpost is very active, and a great place to get quick responses to questions.
 Spoilers are well-moderated in general channels, and there are special opt-in open spoiler channels for locked classes or for the whole campaign.
 - [Gloomhaven Second Edition FAQ](https://cephalofairgames.github.io/gloomhaven2e-faq/) for that game
 - Ekasalys has made a French-language FAQ for errata specific to that localization.
 [Pour un errata de la version française, cliquez sur ce lien](https://gvigne.github.io/frosthaven-french-faq/)